Scar removal in Perth is a specialised procedure performed by Perth Specialist Plastic Surgeon Dr David Colbert.

 Surgical techniques range from scar excision and meticulous closure, to rearrangement of the scar through local flaps such as Z-plasties.

-Scar revision in Perth can be performed by Specialist Plastic Surgeon Dr David Colbert, either in the office setting or in an outpatient setting.
+Scar revision in Perth can be performed by Specialist Plastic Surgeon Dr David Colbert, either in the office setting or in as day surgery.

 The recovery from scar revision surgery is usually straightforward.